jeffvestal/ess-billing-ingest/README.md

+## *This is a work in progress.
+Caution should be used when making financial or operational decisions off this data.
+Confirm all data directly from the Elastic Cloud Billing Dashboard in your account.
+This is not officially endorsed or supported by Elastic Co.*

 # ESS Billing Ingest
 Pulls Elastic Cloud Billing information from the [Billing API](https://www.elastic.co/guide/en/cloud/current/Billing_Costs_Analysis.html) then sends it to an elasticsearch cluster

 Author : Jeff Vestal - github.com/jeffvestal

 # Description